MartyJan/SAD-SLAM/README.md

 ## Sign-Agnostic (SA) Optimization
 We improved the performance of mapping and tracking in NICE SLAM using Sign-Agnostic optimization.
-Please change the working directory to `./SA_optimization` and read the `README.md` file in the folder for more information.
+Please change the working directory to `./SA_optimization` and read the [`README.md`](https://github.com/MartyJan/SAD-SLAM/tree/main/SA_optimization) for more information.

 ---

 ## Dynamic Objects Removal
 We implemented dynamic objects removal in NICE SLAM using Mask R-CNN and background inpainting.
-Please change the working directory to `./dynamic_objects_removal` and read the `README.md` file in the folder for more information.
+Please change the working directory to `./dynamic_objects_removal` and read the [`README.md`](https://github.com/MartyJan/SAD-SLAM/tree/main/dynamic_objects_removal) for more information.

 ---

 ## Experiments
 To validate NICE-SLAM and our proposed methods, we used Intel® RealSense™ Depth Camera D435i, an RGB-D camera, to compare the results.
-Please change the working directory to `./experiment` and read the `README.md` file in the folder for more information.
+Please change the working directory to `./experiment` and read the [`README.md`](https://github.com/MartyJan/SAD-SLAM/tree/main/experiment) for more information.

 ---